 What is Academic Probation?

 Academic Probation is a serious warning that you are not making satisfactory academic progress.
 An undeclared student is placed on academic probation when his or her cumulative GPA falls below a 2.0.
-You may still enroll and take classes, and academic probation is not noted on your official academic record.
-However, there may be certain conditions you have to follow during your semester on academic probation, and you are subject to Academic Suspension if you do not raise your cumulative GPA to a 2.0 at the end of the probationary term (usually one calendar year).
+You may still enroll and take classes; however, there may be certain conditions you have to follow during your semester on academic probation, and you are subject to Academic Suspension if you do not raise your cumulative GPA to a 2.0 at the end of the probationary term (usually two terms for undeclared students and one term for declared majors).

 What is Academic Suspension?